 The Mercer Innovation Fellowship

 Turn your idea into a business with the support and resources of the Mercer Innovation Center.
-Perks include $20,000 start-up funds, access to student interns, university facilities, office space, housing stipend, and a dedicated advisory board and investors.
+Perks include up to $20,000 in start-up funds, access to student interns, university facilities, office space, housing stipend, and a dedicated advisory board and investors.
 Applications accepted on a rolling basis.

 The Center’s Mission